ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/migration/client-api/session/basics.markdown

 ### Loading with transformer

-The `Load` method overloads acceppting transformer name parameter and transformer types as generic have been removed since transformers was completely replaced by projections in RavenDB 4.0.
+The `Load` method overloads accepting transformer name parameter and transformer types as generic have been removed since transformers was completely replaced by projections in RavenDB 4.0.
 You need to perform a query and specify a projection instead.
 The query will be handled very efficiently, directly by a collection storage index, it won't create regular RavenDB index.

 | 3.x | 4.0 |